mountain-device/easyauth/README.md

 For EasyAuth to use your module, you will need to put your files in particular directories within the app.

-* Each module is responsible for registering four request handlers handlers in the route table:
+* Each module is responsible for registering four request handlers in the route table:
 /server/server-config.js:
 ````
 var someModule = require('./modules/moduleName/auth.js');